Oyetosiayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. Display a file-> Display the content of the /etc/passwd file
 3. Display two files content- > Display the content of /etc/passwd and /etc/hosts
 4. Display last 10 lines-> Display the last 10 lines of /etc/passwd
+5. Display the first 10 lines-> Display the first 10 lines of /etc/passwd